25 Japanese Hairstyles That Filipinas Can Rock Daily

 Got thin and flat hair?
 Add textured waves to make it look thicker.
 Credit: Shutterstock

 You can also go for a textured bob if you don’t want to go all out with your waves.
 Create these shallow waves on your short hair for added texture using a flat iron, then simply scrunch your hair to style.
-You can wear this ‘do at work and even afterwards when you and your colleagues decide to go out for drinks.
+Don’t forget to part your hair on one side to give your hair more volume.

 15. Big Textured Waves